Young pinpoints the key to Dalot's impressive start

 “I’ve been part of that and we’ve had successful years in the last couple of years.
 I’m 33 nearly 34 now that’s not changed for me.
 I still want trophies, still want to win things and that’s what everyone in the squad wants.
 Everyone wants to win.

-“We’re out there to win games and trophies for this fantastic club, if we can put on performances like that [against Fulham], then I don’t think it is far away,
+“We’re out there to win games and trophies for this fantastic club, if we can put on performances like that [against Fulham], then I don’t think it is far away," he continued.

 “We’ve got a lot of games coming up in the Christmas period, it’s the time where you pick up points.”